gruzlokonrad/todo-list-socket/README.md

 ## Descritpion
 To do list use socket.io
-*   After tun app, open two tabs in your browser on localhost:3000
+*   After run app, open two tabs in your browser on localhost:3000
 *   You can watch to-do list based on socket.io
+*   Serve side console give you information about connection